ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_frontends.rst

 In the original Jax library, :code:`add` is under `jax.lax.add`_.
 Thus, an identical module of :code:`lax` is created and the function is placed there.
-It is then categorised under operators as shown in the `jax.lax`_ package directory.
+It is then categorised under :code:`operators` as shown in the `jax.lax`_ package directory.
 This is to ensure that :code:`jax.lax.add` is available directly without further major changes when using :code:`ivy`.
 It is valid by simply importing :code:`ivy.functional.frontends.jax`.